PowerDNS/weakforced/docs/manpages/wforce.1.md

 		WTR_100_1000=0
 		WTR_Slow=0

-* showCommandStats() - Returns information about the number of REST API commands that have been called, including custom endpoints.
+* showCommandStats() - (Deprecated in favour of prometheus metrics - will be removed in a future version).
+Returns information about the number of REST
+  API commands that have been called, including custom endpoints.
 Stats are for the previous 5 mins, and due to the counting method, may be approximate when the numbers get very